They Just Don’t Make Them Like They Used To:

 It’s inexpensive and it’s definitely going to leave a positive impression.
 No more being clones of everyone else.
 You were made to be different. – JM

 Not everything which is new is better.
 You’ve always felt this deep down.
 It’s time to stop resisting that feeling.
-Why not check out 3Retro, the largest distributors of retro footballing kits from both clubs and international teams.
-Some examples include: Liverpool, Everton, Tottenham, Newcastle, Manchester United/City and European teams like AC Milan, Juventus and Barcelona.
-There are also retro jerseys from Italy, Brazil, England, Argentina and Holland to name a few.
+Why not check out some retro footballing kits from both clubs and international teams.
+Some examples include: Arsenal, Liverpool, Everton, Tottenham, Newcastle, Manchester United/City and European teams like AC Milan, Juventus and Barcelona.
+There are also retro jerseys from Italy, Brazil, England, Argentina, Germany and Holland to name a few.
 Those retro Brazil shirts are minimalistic brilliance!

 Head over to the Written Mirror Instagram page.
 Follow, like and comment on the football post, including your favourite team and a personal memory from when your team wore a particular retro kit.
 Be sure to add the hash tag #WM3Retro at the end for your chance to win a David Beckham #7 1998 replica England World Cup shirt.
 Tag your friends so that they too may enter the competition.
 Entries from all over the world are welcome.
 One very lucky winner will be chosen at random exactly 2 weeks from now Tuesday April 17th, 2018.
 What are you waiting for?
 Enter now!